What is a trip permit?

 - Any 1 vehicle up to 3 times in any 30-day period.

 - Any 1 recreational vehicle (RV) up to 2 times in a 1-year period.
 Recreational vehicles include motor homes, travel trailers, camp trailers, and campers.

 - You can’t get a trip permit for non-highway and off-road vehicles, including snowmobiles and ORV use class vehicles.
 The permits are only for vehicles being on public highways.

 How to purchase a trip permit

 Visit any vehicle licensing office:

-- No exchanges, refunds, or credits are given for trip permits once they have been purchased.
+- No exchanges, refunds, or credits are given once they’ve been purchased.